spring-breezz/slf4sql/README.md

 # slf4sql
-slf4sql is a library for SQL logging using slf4j.
+slf4sql is a library for SQL logging with slf4j.

 ## slf4sql in brief